Munro Leaf: Early life

-Munroe Wilbur Leaf was born on December 4, 1905, the son of Charles W Leaf (1871-1965) and Emma India Leaf in Hamilton, Maryland.
+Munroe Wilbur Leaf (as he was listed in the 1910 census) was born on December 4, 1905, the son of Charles W Leaf (1871-1965) and Emma India Leaf in Hamilton, Maryland.
 Leaf had an older sister, Elizabeth W Leaf.
 By 1910 his family lived in Washington, D.C., where his father had established his career as a machinist at the Government Printing Office.
-Leaf studied at the University of Maryland where he played lacrosse and served as class treasurer, graduating in 1927.
+Leaf studied at the University of Maryland where he played lacrosse and served as class treasurer, graduating in 1927 as "Wilbur Monroe Leaf."
 He honeymooned with his wife Margaret Pope in Europe in 1928.
 He graduated from Harvard University with a master's degree in English literature in 1931.

 Career

 He taught secondary school English at the Belmont Hill School in Boston in 1929 and then worked as an editor with the publisher Frederick A. Stokes Company.
 Leaf once commented, "Early on in my writing career I realized that if one found some truths worth telling they should be told to the young in terms that were understandable to them."